Plein air artist Julie Riker’s collection of art is not large, but it sure is strong. Who’s in it?

-The Pennsylvania artist has the work of three of the most talked about plein air painters working today on her walls.
-First up, Marc Hanson.
+The Pennsylvania artist has the work of three of the most talked about outdoor painters working today on her walls.
+First up, plein air artist Marc Hanson.

 The third painting is Riker’s most recent acquisition.
 “I got to meet and hang out with Tim Kelly this past year when we participated in several plein air events together,” says Riker.
 “His paintings astound me, and he keeps getting better.
 So when he offered to sell some of his 6×8’s, I jumped on it.
 I’ve been interested in interiors lately and I love this one in particular because it looks very much like a room in my own house.
 This painting reminds me that I don’t need to paint some grand landscape, and has, in fact, inspired me to paint some little corners of my own place.”